Do you wish to adopt a Cockerdale (Patterdale x Cocker Spaniel) dog breed? If yes, this article is for you.

 Origin — Overview of the Patterdale Terrier

-The origin of the Patterdale Terrier dates back to Northern England in the early 18th century, where it was originally crossbred from the old black Terrier and the Northumberland Pit Terrier, which is now extinct.
+The origin of the Patterdale Terrier dates back to Northern England in the early 18th century.
+It was originally crossbred from the old black Terrier and the Northumberland Pit Terrier, which is now extinct.

-To further improve the breed, Huntsman Joe Bowman made several other crosses using the best Red Fell Terriers and local hunting Terriers available at the time.
+Huntsman Joe Bowman made several other crosses using the best Red Fell Terriers and local hunting Terriers available at the time to further improve the breed.
 However, the breed didn’t gain prominence until Huntsman and Schoolmaster, Cyril Breay, came on the scene.

 Cyril refined the breed even further using the best dogs of Northern England.
 All existing Patterdale Terriers are descended from dogs bred by Cyril.
 Following Cyril’s crosses, the Patterdale Terrier was commonly bred by poachers in the harsh, hilly areas of Northern England, where sheep farming was the order of the day.

 However, the Red Fox was predatory to sheep.
 Thus, the poachers sought a way to protect their flock.
 The Patterdale Terrier was then used for hunting down the foxes.
 When using dogs to hunt down foxes became illegal in 2004, the breed then found its way to the United States, where it was also used for hunting activities in mines and entertainment in canine sports.

 |Temperament||Bold, intelligent, Energetic, and friendly|

 The Cocker Spaniel descended from the Spaniels — a large group of dogs, which origin dates far back to ancient times.
 The word ‘Spaniel’ means Spanish dogs, and the breed is believed to have originated in Spain.
 Another school believes that the Cocker Spaniels were originally bred as hunting dogs in the UK.